Kudaes/rust_tips_and_tricks/README.md

 }
 ```

 Finally, I recommend to add the trait Default for any defined struct in case that you need to instantiate it somewhere else in your code.
-If the struct is solely composed of basic type field, you will be able to automatically create this method by using the `#[derive(Copy, Clone, Default)]` attribute; otherwise, you will need to manually implement it:
+If the struct is solely composed of basic type fields, you will be able to automatically create this method by using the `#[derive(Copy, Clone, Default)]` attribute; otherwise, you will need to manually implement it:
 ```rust
 // Automatically provided Default trait
 #[repr(C)]